The Lighthouse Project

 The Lighthouse Project, officially named The Lighthouse at Long Island, was a proposed transformation of the Nassau Veterans Memorial Coliseum and the area surrounding it into a modern suburban area.
 The project was first introduced by New York Islanders owner Charles Wang.
 The base of the project was a newly renovated Coliseum for the New York Islanders to play in.
 Surrounding the Coliseum would be houses, offices, restaurants, and various stores, as well as Long Island's first five-star hotel.
 There would also be an athletic complex, conference and exhibition facilities, and a minor league baseball ballpark.

 The Lighthouse Project was expected to take 8 to 10 years to be completed, and to cost about $3.74 billion.
 The investors expected the project to generate $71 million of annual tax revenues, and create about 75,000 construction and construction-related jobs.
 After the project's completion, 19,000 new permanent jobs were expected to be created.
+Wang, who stated his regret at buying the team in 2009, assumed that the Coliseum would either be refurbished or replaced over time, but instead the project suffered delays.

-Many believe the project's approval would have been the only way that Wang would have kept the Islanders on Long Island, rather than selling or moving the team.
-However, Nassau County residents voted against building a new arena for the Islanders on August 1, 2011.
+Nassau County residents voted against building a new arena for the Islanders on August 1, 2011.